-32 out of the HTA's 72 standards were covered during the Virtual Regulatory Assessment (VRA).
+44 out of the HTA's 72 standards were covered during the assessment.
 Standards covered at this inspection are listed in Appendix 3.
-As the establishment store blocks and slides on behalf of other establishments, 39 standards relating to consent, post-mortem and body storage were not applicable.
+As the establishment only store post-mortem samples for analysis on behalf of other establishments, standards relating to consent, post-mortem and body storage were not applicable.
 These standards have been deleted from the table.
-PFE1(a) could not be assessed as no site visit took place.